APs - when to hold them, when to fold them?

 How do I know which scores to report?

 For most schools, 4s and 5s are reported.
 If the school accepts a 3 for college credit, report it.
 For example, the University of Maryland accepts a 3 for AP Language and Composition and AP Literature.
-The University of South Carolina is much more generous with multiple courses offering college credit for a 3 AP score.
-If on-time or early graduation is a goal, make sure to consider schools where you can get a head start on general education credits is considered.
+The University of South Carolina is much more generous, with multiple courses offering college credit for a 3 AP score.
+If on-time or early graduation is a goal, make sure to consider schools where you can get a head start on general education credits.
 You should know the difference between schools.

 Do admissions consider AP scores as part of the student's academic profile?

 It depends on the school.
-All schools consider course rigor as shown on the high school transcript as Very Important or Important.
+All schools consider course rigor, as shown on the high school transcript, as Very Important or Important.
 However, schools differ in their practice if the actual AP score (vs. the grade on the transcript) is considered.
-Criterion is not necessarily published so students need to ask.
-I asked a random sample of admission offices the question, "Are AP scores given consideration in the admission review?"
+The criterion is not necessarily published, so students need to ask.
+I asked a random sample of admission offices the question, "Are AP scores considered in the admission review?"

 Clemson University - Yes